 If your plants, trees, or shrubs suffer damage caused by a covered peril (see above), you can be covered up to 5% of your personal property limit and usually accompanied by a dollar limit for any one item.
 However, you should look into your HOA policy to see if they provide coverage for your plants prior to adding this coverage.

 This coverage applies to the removal of debris from your property after a covered loss.
 Like the case with coverage for your trees, shrubs, and other plants, check with your master policy within your condo complex to see if they will cover this before you add it to your policy.

-In the event of power loss or machine failure, this seemingly random coverage will reimburse you for the contents of your fridge.
-Like we said, there are plenty of coverage options to chose from when shopping around for condo insurance.
+In the event of power loss or machine failure, this coverage will reimburse you for the contents of your fridge.
+There are plenty of coverage options from which to choose when shopping for condo insurance.